cvaccarello/sparkle/README.md

 ## Working Demos
-[Basic Test Page](https://cvaccarello.github.io/sparkle/examples/test.html) - This is as simple as it gets!
+[Basic Test Page](https://cvaccarello.github.io/sparkle/examples/basic.html) - This is as simple as it gets!
 It creates a particle system, creates a particle emitter, and adds the emitter to the system.
+[Configured Examples](https://cvaccarello.github.io/sparkle/examples/configurations.html) - Several simple particle effects, created with CSS and adjusting the configurations available.
+Advanced Examples - Coming Soon.
+Numerous advanced particle effects using images and extended classes.